animhotep/tgparser/README.md

 ```

 On the first run, you'll be prompted to enter:
-1. Your phone number (with country code)
-2. The verification code sent to your Telegram account
+1. The verification code sent to your Telegram account
-3. Your 2FA password (if enabled)
+2. Your 2FA password (if enabled)

 After successful authentication, the application will:
 1. Start monitoring the specified channel